bmrb-io/PyNMRSTAR/cmdline/README.md

 These scripts are developed to ease certain common tasks performed against NMR-STAR files.
 To run, they must be able to find a copy of `pynmrstar.py` either in the same directory as them, or in the directory above them.
-Therefore if you copy the script elsewhere make sure to copy `pynmrstar.py` as well.
+Therefore, if you copy the script elsewhere make sure to copy `pynmrstar.py` as well.

 Most of the tools' functions are clear from their names, but they are described